Posted on June 19, 2018

 Due to this humidity, Abigail Adams needed to find a place in the White House warm and dry enough to hang up damp laundry.
 Adams found that place in the East Room of the White House.
 She used the space as a makeshift laundry room.

-According to First Lady Mary Todd Lincoln, Jackson’s ghost carried this resentment from his life into his death.
+According to First Lady Mary Todd Lincoln, Jackson’s ghost carried this unhappy resentment from his life into his death.

 Given her sensitivity to the paranormal, Mary Todd Lincoln was able to hear Jackson stomping and swearing throughout the property, especially from the Rose Room, Jackson’s former bedroom.
 Clearly, Jackson’s ghost was still expressing anger from having lost that key election in his life.